 The local specialist tour operators on Blue Sky Wildlife offer set departure or bespoke organised trips to Honduras.
 Enquire direct or book through Blue Sky Wildlife for the best deals.

 However, of all the Central American countries, Honduras is probably the least known.
 Unjustly so, I would say.
 Did you know, for example, that Honduras has more natural and protected areas than any other country in Central America?
 And those areas cover an incredible variety of habitats, from rainforest to pine-oak and coral beaches to cloud forest?

 The country is home to nearly 800 different species of birds, in an area roughly the size of Tennessee or Portugal.
 And did you realise that in Honduras, you can stroll through the ‘Paris’ of the Mayan empire?
 Oh, and that delicious coffee you sip in the morning?
 It is very well might have been produced in Honduras—since that country grows some of the best coffee in the world!

-So, let me introduce you to the 10 major regions for a birdwatching tour in Honduras in a bit more detail, as they all differ in climate, landscape, habitats and, of course, birds.
+So, let me introduce you to the 10 major regions for Honduras birding in a bit more detail, as they all differ in climate, landscape, habitats and, of course, birds.